 Are there any penalties for not making an EPC available?

 Yes.
-DFP and District Councils have the duty to enforce the requirements of the EPC regulations.
-District Councils enforce in relation to all but their own relevant public buildings in which case DFP is the enforcement authority.
+The Department of Finance (DoF) and district councils have the duty to enforce the requirements of the EPC regulations.
+District councils enforce in relation to all but their own relevant public buildings in which case DoF is the enforcement authority.

-In the case of a dwelling, the penalty is £200 and for non-dwellings it is 12.5% of the net annual value, for each breach of failing to:
+In the case of a dwelling, the penalty is £200 and for non-dwellings it is 12.5 per cent of the net annual value, for each breach of failing to: